 Going slowwwly, now, we begin to notice that there are (at least) four different scenes in these few short verses: Simon's house with his sick mother; Simon's house with a large crowd being healed; a deserted place where Jesus prayed; and finally all of Galilee.
 There, that doesn't seem so bad, does it?
-We might also note now that we're replaying it in slow-mo that the whole episode is bracketed by beginning at a synagogue, and ending at synagogues (one could, I think, argue from this that perhaps Mark was suggesting Jesus only found himself spiritually "away from church", but I won't go that far today).
+We might also note now that we're replaying it in slow-mo that the whole episode is bracketed by beginning at a synagogue, and ending at synagogues (one might even argue from this that perhaps Mark was suggesting Jesus only found himself spiritually when he was "outside the church", we'll look at that in a bit.)

-Did you notice another pattern emerging from recognizing four short scenes here?
+Did you notice another fascinating pattern emerging from identifying the four short scenes here?
 It becomes a little clearer if we had started reading a bit before this, where Jesus is teaching in the synagogue that they just left here.
 The synagogue was a very public place.
 Simon's house is a fairly private setting, at least while it's just the boys and Simon's mom, now healed so she could serve them.
 Once the word got out, however, Simon's house became a very public place, with the "whole city" crowding the door.
-"In the morning, while it was still very dark" (wow, can you hear the Easter resurrection theme there?
+And then, "In the morning, while it was still very dark" (wow, can you hear the Easter resurrection theme there?
 I want to keep going with, "Mary rose quietly and made her way to the place where they had buried Jesus) ... but here, Jesus sneaks off to a deserted (i.e. very private) place.
 And finally, we're back in Galilee doing the synagogue circuit, a very public setting.
 Private; public; private; public.
 No wonder we had whiplash!